 The Green Traveller Guide

-This page contains everything you need to know about getting to The Green Gathering – and how to do it in the most sustainable way.
-Travel accounts for close to the entirety of our festivals emissions, so by reading our guide and making a change to how you travel, you’re helping remove the final hurdle in our mission to be emission free!
+This Guide contains everything you need to know about getting to The Green Gathering – in the most sustainable way.
+Travel accounts for over 90% of our festival’s carbon emissions, so by making a change to how you travel, you’re helping remove the final hurdle to GG being emission free!

 You can find out how carbon emissions are affected by different modes of travel by reading The Green Traveller Challenge.

 Step 1: Pack lighter